googleworkspace/workspace-guardrails-ps-ca/EN/03_Apply_Context_Aware_Access.md

   * requiring GC-managed devices for specific applications with consideration of the categorization of the data.
 * [ ] Create access levels to the Admin console.
       Avoid a lockout and be sure that at least one admin meets [criteria for access](https://support.google.com/a/answer/10759654).
-* [ ] Implement device-based acces policies and compliance status to either allow or block access to apps and services.
+* [ ] Implement device-based access policies and compliance status to either allow or block access to apps and services.
 * [ ] Use the security investigation tool to monitor and run searches related to [Context-Aware Access log events](https://support.google.com/a/answer/9394107?hl=en&ref_topic=9262521), and take action based on the results.

 ## Additional Considerations